Shiren the Wanderer GB2: Magic Castle of the Desert: Development and release

 The game was developed by Chunsoft and directed by Seiichirō Nagahata, with character designs by Kaoru Hasegawa, scenario and world design by Shin-ichiro Tomie, and with Hidefumi Itano being the lead programmer.
 Due to the hardware limitations of the Game Boy Color, they focused on developing "traditional dungeon types", as opposed to with the simultaneously developed Shiren the Wanderer 2 on the Nintendo 64, for which they created more original features.
+A unique gameplay element that would be used in later games from the Shiren the Wanderer series and other Mystery Dungeon crossovers is rescuing other players via passwords.
+When the internet started to develop in Japan in the late 1990s, they went with the idea of player sharing passwords instead of using the Game Boy's Game Link Cable in order to help others, since there were not many owners of the cable.

-The game was announced on September 27, 2000, and was released by Chunsoft on July 19, 2001, for the Game Boy Color.
-A remake of the game, Shiren the Wanderer DS2, was announced in 2008 for the Nintendo DS, and was released on November 13, 2008, by Sega.
+The game was released by Chunsoft on July 19, 2001 for the Game Boy Color.
+A remake of the game, Shiren the Wanderer DS2, was released in November 2008 for the Nintendo DS, by Sega.
 This version included online functions, such as leaderboards and item trading; Sega shut down the servers for these services on October 31, 2011.
 To promote the game, Shiren the Wanderer GB2-themed potato chips were sold, with cards with illustrations based on the game bundled with the bags.